Medicare for Dummies

 Medicare Part D Benefits

 Medicare Part D is a program that was created to help people lower their prescription drug costs.
 It is administered and sold through private Medicare insurance companies.
-You are not required to get Medicare Part D. However you may incur a late enrollment penalty if you don’t buy a Part D plan when eligible.
+You are not required to get Medicare Part D. However you may incur a late enrollment Penalty if you don’t buy a Part D plan when eligible.

 Medicare Part D Costs